 The pellets are still hot and brittle after coming out of the extrusion machine.
 The following step is to air chill them.
 When the lignin hardens, it works as a natural binder, holding the wood pellets together.
 Manufacturers cut these lengthy pellets into smaller pieces after they have cooled (about half an inch in length).
 They are then bagged and prepared for shipment.

-Because there are no artificial glues or adhesives, soaking pellets in water will transform them back into sawdust.
-They have a lengthy shelf life in general.
+Because there are no artificial glues or adhesives, soaking pellets in water will transform them into sawdust.
+They have a long shelf life in general.
 However, dampness in the air might harm them, so keep the pellets in firmly sealed bins.

 Pellets from a smoker or grill are an excellent source of heat and taste.
 They are mostly used as fuel for pellet smokers/grills.
 You can also use these pellets to add smoke and flavor to gas, kamado, and electric grills.